-4712.7.
-In addition to any other delegation of authority granted to the Director of Health Services, the director may delegate his or her authority to adopt final decisions under this chapter to hearing officers described in subdivision (b) of Section 4712 to the extent deemed appropriate by the director.
-The delegation shall be in writing.
+- 4712.7. (a) In addition to any other delegation of authority granted to the Director of Health Services, the director may delegate their authority to adopt final decisions under this chapter to hearing officers described in subdivision (b) of Section 4712 to the extent deemed appropriate by the director.
+The delegation shall be in writing. - (b) This section shall remain in effect only until March 1, 2023, and as of that date is repealed.